-The Launchkey 25 Mk2 is jam packed with value for money, not only for what you get with the hardware but also the bundles of extras that novation have thrown in to sweeten the deal and cut through the noise of the constantly growing midi controller market.
+The big brother of the Novation Launchkey 25 now comes equipped with a massive bundle of extras that novation have thrown in to sweeten the deal and cut through the noise of the constantly growing midi controller market.

 Basically if you’re a producer who uses Ableton Live already as your DAW of choice, or just getting started and looking for the best controller to kick off your beat making and producing career, then keep reading as the team at Bpm Skills dig deep and check out the pros and cons of this little bedroom and backpack midi beast.